 Ten years ago, Liberal MP John McKay introduced responsible mining legislation, Bill C-300, which would have forced corporations to comply with widely accepted international human rights and environmental standards.
 Consequences for not doing so would have included loss of financial support and withheld support from Canadian embassies.

 The legislation, unsurprisingly, failed.
 “The extractive industry is a large, wealthy and well-connected interest group, with prominent ex-politicians, including former Liberal Minister of International Trade Jim Peterson, among its lobbyists,” said an op-ed co-authored by Simons at the time.

-“You can never, ever underestimate the influence of the mining industry—ever,” McKay told VICE News.
+“You can never, ever underestimate the influence of the mining industry—ever,” McKay told VICE World News.
 After nearly a decade, McKay said some of the companies in the industry have signed a bunch of self-policing protocols, especially the “more legitimate” companies “concerned about reputational damages.”
 But not much has changed.
 Until the ombudsman can investigate and expose violations, “we will continue to have egregious situations that embarrass our nation and diminish our brand,” McKay added.

 Six months after surviving his assassination attempt, Claver received a tip that he was in danger again.

 “Around the New Year (2007), we received very reliable information that, because I was difficult to pin down, the military was planning on utilizing my children to get to me,” Claver said.
 “That changed everything… I knew I had to get out.”

 Claver organized a vacation to Canada with his daughters and immediately claimed refugee status when they landed.
 They were granted amnesty as political refugees in 2007, applied for permanent residency in 2010, and have lived on the West Coast since.